FtmsdtHosseini/IDPL-PFOD/README.md

 # *IDPL-PFOD: An Image Dataset of Printed Farsi Text for OCR Research*
-This repository contains IDPL-PFOD that is An Image Dataset of Printed Farsi Text for Farsi optical character recognition researches.
+This repository contains IDPL-PFOD that is an image dataset of printed Farsi text for Farsi optical character recognition researches.

 The full dataset is uploaded in Google Drive which can be downloaded with the following link: